-Choking busy Highway 17 down to one-lane for the duration of the Petawawa River Bridge Restoration project, was not something that The Ministry of Transportation – Ontario (MTO) was very keen on.
+Choking busy Highway 17 down to one lane for the duration of the Petawawa River Bridge Restoration project was not something The Ministry of Transportation – Ontario (MTO) was very keen on.
 And neither were the thousands of motorists who use it every day.

-Algonquin Modular Rental Bridge saves traffic hassles and capital costs
+Renting the Algonquin Modular Panel Bridge saves traffic hassles and capital costs

 Packaged with steel pier towers